mdepha01/Cisco-CCNA-Basics/Lab2/configuring-secret.md

  __$service password-encryption__ <br>
  Both passwords should be encrypted with MD7 for enable password "PASSWORD" and MD5 encryption for enable secret "SECRET". <bR>

- 8. Saving to Memory on both Ra and R2 :
+ 8. Saving to Memory on both Ra and R2 : <br>
     __$do write memory__